Kirubel-Eshetu/practice-codes/codeforces/README.md

 # 👨🏾‍💻 Codeforces
-- 📁 In this directory, I am going to keep the code which I have used to solve Codeforces problems. <br /> -Let's see where this journey takes me to 🔥
+- 📁 In this directory, I am going to keep the code which I have used to solve Codeforces problems. <br /> -Let's see where this journey takes me to.
+It is going to be EPIC 🔥